rabbitmq/rabbitmq-website/site/upgrade.md

 ### <a id="mirrored-queues-synchronisation" class="anchor" href="#mirrored-queues-synchronisation">Mirrored queues synchronisation</a>

-Before stopping a node, make ensure that all mirrored queue masters it holds have at least one synchronised queue mirror.
+Before stopping a node, make sure that all mirrored queue masters it holds have at least one synchronised queue mirror.
 RabbitMQ will not promote unsynchronised queue mirrors on controlled queue master shutdown when